The Last Sunset (film)

-Plot summary
+Plot

 Brendan O'Malley crosses the border into Mexico to escape justice for a murder, pursued by Sheriff Dana Stribling.
-He arrives at the ranch of a former lover, Belle Breckenridge.
+He arrives at the ranch of a former lover Belle Breckenridge.
 Brendan is determined to win back Belle.

 O'Malley meets her daughter Melissa.
-He is immediately attracted to Missy, who reminds him of Belle when they were lovers years ago.
-The next day they are joined by the well-mannered Virginian drunkard John Breckenridge, Belle's husband.
+The next day, they are joined by the well-mannered drunkard John Breckenridge, Belle's husband.
 He hires O'Malley to drive his herd to Crazy Horse, Texas.
-O'Malley accepts under condition he is paid with one fifth of the herd, but also tells Breckenridge he will take his wife once the cattle drive is finished.
+O'Malley accepts under condition that he is paid with one fifth of the herd, and he tells Breckenridge he will take his wife once the cattle drive is finished.
 Breckenridge doesn't take him seriously.

 Stribling arrives at the ranch to serve a warrant for the murder.
-He does not have jurisdiction to arrest O'Malley in Mexico so he also agrees to join the cattle drive to Texas.
+He does not have jurisdiction to arrest O'Malley in Mexico so he agrees to join the cattle drive to Texas.
 He promises to deliver O'Malley to the law upon their arrival.

-During the cattle drive Breckenridge separates and goes to a bar where he gets drunk.
+During the cattle drive, Breckenridge separates and goes to a bar where he gets drunk.
 Two former Confederates confront Breckenridge and accuse him of cowardice during a battle in the Civil War.
-Although Stribling and O'Malley team up to try and save Breckenridge's life, Breckinridge is shot in the back and killed trying to leave the bar.
-Stribling and O'Malley respond by shooting the man who shot Breckinridge, and then bury Breckinridge back at the cattle drive camp.
+Although Stribling and O'Malley try to save Breckenridge's life, Breckinridge is shot in the back and killed trying to leave the bar.
+Stribling and O'Malley respond by shooting the man who shot Breckinridge, and they then bury Breckinridge back at the cattle drive camp.

 Along the journey, Stribling and Belle become attracted to each other and plan to marry.
-O'Malley is crushed when he sees them and eventually falls in love with Missy, who convinces him she's not too young for him.
+O'Malley is crushed when he sees them, and he eventually falls in love with Missy, who convinces him she's not too young for him.
 O’Malley also finds out that the man he murdered was Stribling's brother-in-law and that his sister hanged herself after the death of her husband.

-The group manages to get safely to Texas where Belle begs Stribling not to confront O’Malley.
+The group manages to get safely to Texas after a little fiesta where O'Malley sees Missy in the same yellow dress her mother wore when she and O'Malley met.
+She reminds him of Belle when they were lovers years ago and the two confess their love for each other and kiss.
+The next day Belle begs Stribling not to confront O’Malley.
 He has mixed feelings but doesn't want to back down.
 On the eve of the showdown between the two men, Belle discloses the secret that Missy is the daughter of O'Malley and their incestuous love cannot continue.
 He is stunned but refuses to believe her.
 He spends the day with Missy and promises to leave with her.
 O'Malley then leaves for the gunfight, where he is gunned down by Stribling.
-Upon looking at O'Malley's gun, Stribling realizes that the pistol was unloaded, and that O'Malley had effectively committed suicide.
+Upon looking at O'Malley's gun, Stribling realizes that the pistol was unloaded and that O'Malley had effectively committed suicide.